 - I have a question about my health and what u can do with it

-- Can a chest xray show cancer?
+- Can a doctor misdiagnosed you with lung cancer?

 - I think i might have broken my ankle or foot where can i go for cheapest xray